 Rapper T.I.
 Backlashed For Commenting On Daughter’s Virginity On TV Show

-Rapper and actor, T.I. is receiving massive backlash on social media after his recent interview where he said that he gets his 18-year-old daughter checked for 'virginity' by taking her to a gynaecologist every year.
+Rapper and actor, T.I. is receiving massive backlash on social media after his recent interview where he said he gets his 18-year-old daughter checked for 'virginity' by taking her to a gynaecologist every year.
 He said that he would let the gynaecologist check her hymen to see if it is still intact.

 The rapper made the controversial comment in a podcast, which was aired on Tuesday.
 The rapper was in a talk show with Nazanin Mandi and Nadia Moham on 'Ladies Like Us'.
 The rapper was asked about his parenting skills and if he had had the sex talk with his daughter.